flinstonedev/pokemon-chat/docs/GRADIENTS.md

 ## Troubleshooting

 ### Gradient not showing
-- Check that you're using `background` not `backgroundColor`
 - Verify the gradient is defined in `globals.css` for all themes
-- Ensure you're using `var(--gradient-name)` syntax
+- Check that the utility class is defined in the Tailwind plugin (`tailwind.config.ts`)
+- Ensure the class name matches exactly (e.g., `bg-gradient-primary`)

 ### Gradient not changing with theme
-- Make sure you're using inline styles, not Tailwind classes
-- Verify the gradient is defined differently in each theme's CSS
+- Verify the CSS variable is defined differently in each theme's CSS (`:root`/`.light` and `.dark`)
+- Make sure you're using the utility class, not inline styles
+- Check that ThemeProvider is properly wrapping your app

 ### Text gradient not working
-- Use `backgroundImage` instead of `background` for text
-- Include `bg-clip-text text-transparent` classes
+- Use both `bg-gradient-*` AND `bg-clip-text text-transparent` classes
-- Example: `style={{ backgroundImage: 'var(--gradient-primary)' }}`
+- Example: `className="bg-gradient-primary bg-clip-text text-transparent"`
+- The gradient class sets the background, bg-clip-text clips it to text